Coordinating Decisions via Quantum Telepathy: Physical Implementation

 \section{Physical Implementation}

 In this section we explore the concrete details of physically implementing a quantum strategy for a latency TC problem.
-We will in particular take the hedge-or-not problem as a case study. \emph{Our results suggest that there is a tantalizing possibility for quantum entanglement to bring practical gains to real-life TC problems such as those encountered in HFT with current or near-future quantum technologies}.
-Moreover, we have a concrete and realistic roadmap to realize said near-future quantum technologies, such as vacuum beam guides~\cite{huang2023vacuum}.
+We will in particular take the hedging problem as a case study. \emph{Our results suggest that there is a tantalizing possibility for quantum entanglement to bring practical gains to real-life TC problems such as those encountered in HFT with current or near-future quantum technologies}.

 In general, we will classify possible physical implementations into two types: direct photonic connection (Type I) and quantum memory (Type II).